skylabaseInc/couchdb-cloudant-java-client/README.md

 A few test cases for Cloudant Java
 --

+ - Copy cloudant.properties_template to cloudant.properties
- - Add your Cloudant credentials to cloudant.properties.
+ - Add your Cloudant credentials to cloudant.properties
  - Create a database with the following document:

 ```